git-pull/tao-of-tmux/manuscript/00-foreword.md

 [*Practical Usage*](#practical-usage) covers common bread and butter uses for you to use tmux immediately.

-[*Server*](#server) gives life to the unseen workhorse behind the scenes that powers tmux.
-You'll think of tmux differently and may be impressed that a client-server architecture could be presented to end users so seamlessly.
+[*Server*](#server) gives life to the unseen workhorse behind the scenes powering tmux.
+You'll think of tmux differently and may be impressed a client-server architecture could be presented to end users so seamlessly.

 [*Sessions*](#sessions) are the containers holding windows.
 You'll learn what sessions are and how they help organize your workspace in the terminal.
 You'll